ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A slight chance of showers and thunderstorms.
 Mostly cloudy.
-Low around 62, with temperatures rising to around 64 overnight.
+Low around 62, with temperatures rising to around 66 overnight.
-         North wind around 6 mph.
+         North northwest wind around 2 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>A slight chance of showers and thunderstorms before 8am.
 Mostly sunny.
 High near 77, with temperatures falling to around 74
          in the afternoon.
-North wind 7 to 10 mph.
+North wind 5 to 10 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">